SRJPE/system-design-docs/srjpe_data_management_plan.md

 #### Quality Control

-QC is handled by CalFishTrack
+QC is handled by CalFishTrack.

 #### Data Updates